Hypothesis Testing For Network Data in Functional Neuroimaging: Simulation Studies

-for every $a\neq b$, and where the parameters of the mixture model are given the following values, $\la:=4$, $\mu_{1}=1$, $\mu_{2}=0$ and $\sig^{2}=.2$ for all simulation scenarios; thereby producing a high signal-to-noise ratio, permitting to distinguish between the different types of entries in the matrices $\Sig_{g}$.
-Note that none of these simulation scenarios for $\Sig_{g}$ guarantees that the resulting $\Sig_{g}$ is positive definite.
-Consequently, we projected the resulting matrix to a close positive definite matrix, using the method described in Section \ref{sec:covariance estimation}).
-Once the $\Sig_{g}$'s were obtained, they were fixed for each scenario, and used to generate different multivariate time series.
+for every $a\neq b$, and where the parameters of the mixture model are given the following values, $\la:=4$, $\mu_{1}=1$, $\mu_{2}=0$ and $\sig^{2}=.2$ for all simulation scenarios; thereby producing a high signal-to-noise ratio, permitting to distinguish between the different types of entries in the matrices, $S_{1m}$'s.
+Note that none of the simulation scenarios guarantees that the resulting $S_{1m}$'s are positive definite.
+Consequently, we projected the resulting matrices to the nearest positive definite matrices in the Frobenius norm, using the method described in Section \ref{sec:covariance estimation}.
+Once the $S_{1m}$'s were obtained, they were fixed for each scenario, and used to generate the covariance matrix in the second group as follows, $S_{2m}:= C(\eta-1)S_{1m}$, where $\eta$ controlled the distance between the two population means, which was interpreted as the effect size; and the constant $C$ was set to a small value, $C:=0.03$, throughout the simulations.